Pasco County, Florida: Land boom

 During the Florida land boom of the 1920s, New Port Richey became the winter home of silent screen star Thomas Meighan and golfer Gene Sarazen; Meighan attempted to bring other Hollywood figures to the city.
-The county has experienced significant population growth since the 1960s.
+The county has experienced significant population growth since the 1970s, growing by over 600%.
 The growth began along the Gulf coast but is now occurring most rapidly in areas north of Tampa.